 Your supervisor will play a vital role in your PhD, supporting you from starting out to submission (and beyond).

 But what does ‘supervision’ actually mean in practice?
 What sort of support and assistance can you expect your supervisor to provide?
-And, perhaps just as importantly, what will they be expecting from you?

 Your supervisor will have some core responsibilities towards you and your project.
 These will normally include meeting to discuss your work, reading drafts and being available to respond emails and other forms of contact within a reasonable timeframe.